 At the age of 21, Bulat was working at one of the top radio stations in Europe, Europa Plus, making the switch to Radio 21 (Virgin Romania), which was at the time a smaller but fast-growing station.
 He became known as the host of multiple shows, two of which (Nisha and Ome DeLuxe) aired for 3 years and solidified his position in the music scene.
 Serge was working in local clubs simultaneously, and after he released two mixtapes with support from the radio station, his profile was higher than ever.

 In 2007, Serge Bulat was named the Creative Director of Radio 21.
 Under his leadership, the station won the VIP Award for Best Radio Station, a major honor.
 With four years of experience, Serge decided to shift his attention to the Academy of Music, and in 2009, he moved again, this time to New York City.
 In New York, he has incorporated a high level of experimentation into his work, exploring new forms of remixing and sound design.
-In 2013, Serge went solo, releasing his first two works, “Shofar” and “Looking Glass,” on which he included samplings of piano, beats, melodica, and poetry.
+In 2013, Serge went solo, releasing his first two works, “Shofar” and “Looking Glass,” which featured piano, beats, melodica, and poetry.
 He collaborated with visual artist Abraham Sprinkle of Next Management on a series of artwork as well.

 In 2014 Bulat set his mind to Queuelbum, his debut record, which took more than two years to complete.
 The album evolved into an experiential audio visual project, with the first video installation “Walker” presented in late 2015.
 The piece was created in collaboration with filmmaker Michael Rfshir, and the album’s lead single.
 “Automaton,” was released in February of 2016.
 “Automaton” performed well on radio stations across America and Europe, winning praise and attention for Bulat.
-He premiered the next video projects “Third World River” and “Queuelbum: A music guide to Time Travel” in the United States, France, Russia, Australia, Argentina, and China, thus launching the project globally.
+He premiered the next video projects “Third World River” and “Queuelbum: A music guide to Time Travel” in the United States, France, Italy, Australia, Argentina, and China, thus launching the project globally.

 On May 25, 2016, Serge released the long-anticipated Queuelbum.
-It was immediately picked up by such publications and radio shows as Amazing Beats, EDM Ranks, Top 40 Charts, Earbits, One World Radio, Feedbands and The Crate.
-The album was highly-reviewed in The Deli Magazine, Facts and Arts, Beat, EDM Rush, The Noise Gate, Musical America, Artist Reach, and The Hype, where it was described as “an ambitious project”, “truly innovative,” and “an existential musical journey.”
+It was immediately picked up by such publications and radio shows as Amazing Beats, EDM Ranks, Top 40 Charts, Earbits, One World, Feedbands and The Crate.
+The album was highly-reviewed in The Deli Magazine, Facts and Arts, Beat, EDM Rush, The Noise Gate, Musical America, and The Hype, where it was described as “an ambitious project”, “truly innovative,” and “an existential musical journey.”
 Bulat has also been honored with the Artist of the Month title by The Deli NYC, as well as various “Best of the Year” charts.

 Queuelbum earned Bulat a major nomination at the 15th Annual Independent Music Awards.
 He won the award in November 2016, taking the trophy for Best Dance/Electronica Album of the Year.